IRAN TOUR WITH THE TRAVEL CAMEL

 Our tour will spend all day around the incredible Naghshe Jahan Square, which is home to Imam Mosque, Sheikh Lotfollah mosque, Ali Qapou Palace.
 We will also have time to explore the sprawling Esfahan Bazaar including visits to Artisans and tea houses.
 We’ll be at the Square for sunset, a popular time for local people to gather.

 The final day allows a lot of free time, especially for those who want to explore more of the Bazaar.
-We fly Esfahan at 19:40 onboard flydubai flight FZ 262.
-We arrive at approximately 22:00 local time in Dubai.
-The tour concludes once we have passed immigration and customs.
+We will then visit the Jame Mosque of Esfahan, where we will remain for sunset and dusk (from 1700-1745).
+We fly from Esfahan at 20:50 onboard flydubai flight FZ 262 (you will need to book this flight).
+We arrive at approximately 23:00 local time in Dubai, you can then either stay in Dubai or continue with your international flight home.

 Note that this itinerary may be slightly altered during the tour to avoid crowds or make use of opportunities that come our way.